chef-boneyard/chef-rfc/new/rfcXXX-lifecycle-and-release-policies.md

 Chef Software maintains three artifact channels: unstable, current, and stable.

   * unstable: Builds that have completed successfully and are awaiting additional automated testing.
-  * current: Builds that have passed all automated testing.
+  * current: Builds that have passed all automated testing but have not been promoted to stable.
   * stable: Builds that have been manually promoted from current and are considered "ready for production".

 #### Release Candidate